stkim1988/IndoorVehiclePositioning/README.md

 The rantangles in result videos represent the 4x4 fillters in testbed.<br />

 - Single camera results with filter<br />
 We are now investigating a method to obtain more stable result for frame errors by applying a Kalman filter[2] to the center coordinates obtained in a continuous frame, and the result video is as follows.<br />
-The demo videos consists of multiple windows as follows<br />
 <img width="360" height="90" src="https://raw.githubusercontent.com/stkim1988/IndoorVehiclePositioning/master/img/filter_.png" ><br/>
 <iframe width="724" height="192" src="https://www.youtube.com/embed/bmRLaFnCN38" frameborder="0" allowfullscreen></iframe><br />